-Russia is one of the countries where a woman has the legal right to become a mother through donation programs regardless her marital status or the existence of a partner.
+Russia is one of the countries where a woman has the legal right to become a mother through donation programs regardless of her marital status or the existence of a partner.
 Artificial insemination and embryo implantation require written consent by the couple or a single woman.
 Information about the IVF treatment, embryo implantation or identity of the donor is kept strictly confidential.
 Gametes of the donors who provide their sperm or eggs for the treatment of infertility relinquish all parental rights; they are absolved of parental responsibilities in relation to the baby as well.

 Which Cases Require Donor Eggs?